 During our stay in Phuket, we spent 5 nights at the Safari Beach Hotel located on Patong Beach.
 It was a pleasant stay and good value for money, with rooms costing just under £50 a night (around 2500B).

 Here are the Pros and Cons to our stay at Safari Beach Hotel.

 Safari Beach Hotel Pros:

-Location – The hotel is opposite Patong beach as well as being around a 3-minute walk from the lively Bangla Road.
+Location – The hotel is opposite Patong beach as well as being around a 3-minute walk from the lively Bangla Road, an ideal location for a Phuket trip.
 The short walk was ideal for late nights out and the large selection of restaurants that surrounded the hotel meant we had a lot of meal choices.
 There are also convenience stores, such as FamilyMart, just a short walk away, ideal for stocking up on water and snacks for the room.